szimek/bundlerjs/README.md

 If a `npm-shrinkwrap.json` does exist, and you have updated your `package.json`, it will remove `npm-shrinkwrap.json` file and then run `npm prune`, `npm install` and `npm shrinkwrap`.

 #### update
-`bundlejs update` - Update your dependencies to the latest available versions
+`bundlejs update` - Update your dependencies to the latest possible versions that still match the dependencies listed in the `package.json` file
 ##### Updating All Dependencies
 `bundlejs update`
 ##### Updating A List Of Dependencies